 Prashant Bhushan verdict: Court’s esteem is determined by judgements, not tweets, says Arun Shourie

-Bhushan, who has been held guilty of contempt of court, must get the opportunity to prove his assertions, he told ‘The Indian Express’.
+Bhushan, who has been held guilty of contempt of court, must get the opportunity to prove his assertions, Shourie told ‘The Indian Express’.

 Former Union minister, journalist and author Arun Shourie on Thursday said advocate Prashant Bhushan, who has been held guilty of contempt of court, must get the opportunity to prove his assertions, The Indian Express reported.